DMO-LAB/deephive/README.md

 1. Prepare the configuration file: Edit the `config.yml` file to specify the environment settings, policy configuration, and training parameters.

-2. Register the environment: If you have a custom optimization environment, add it to the `src/environment.py` file by extending the `OptimizationEnv` class.
-Alternatively, use one of the pre-defined environments provided.
+2. Define the objective function: If you have a custom objective function, add it to the `commons/objective_functions.py` file and update the `get_obj_func` function to include it.
+You can also write a different script for the objective function like the [heat exchanger optimization problem](commons/heat_exchanger.py).
+Ensure to import it in the [here](commons/objective_functions.py)

-3. Define the objective function: If you have a custom objective function, add it to the `commons/objective_functions.py` file and update the `get_obj_func` function to include it.
+4. Train the policy: You can chose to train a policy on a new function or use the pretrained policy found in [models](models/model.pth).
+In order to train a new policy;

-4. Train the policy: Run the following command to train the policy:
+Run the following command to train the policy:

 ```
 python main.py --config config.yml --title my_experiment --env my_environment --mode train